FREQUENTLY ASKED QUESTIONS (FAQ's)

 ACT test dates and registration deadlines can be found by clicking here.

-Both exams release official test dates for the upcoming school year in the summer.
-(SAT in June, ACT in July)
+Both exams release official test dates for the upcoming school year in the late spring or summer.
+(SAT in May/June, ACT in June/July)

 No!
 The SAT discontinued Subject Exams formerly known as SAT II’s) a few years ago.
 They are officially relegated to the annals of college admission history!